Skip to content

 Continue reading

-What does “Herodians” mean in the Gospel of Mark?
+What is the meaning of “Herodians” in the Gospel of Mark?

-Executive summary “Herodians” appear in the text of Mk 3:6 and 12:13.
+Summary “Herodians” appear in the text of Mk 3:6 and 12:13.
 I believe that they were added by an editor.
-During the performance of the Gospel of Mark, there were no Herodians onstage.
 Herodians do not speak or contribute anything distinctive to the action.
 The name is a distinction without a difference.
-Because Mark’s…
+During the performance of the Gospel of Mark, there were no Herodians onstage.
+Because Mark’s purpose…

 Continue reading